laanwj/etna_viv/doc/hardware.md

      possibly others.

 - Registers:
-  - N temporary registers (actual number depends on the hardware, seems to be at least 64)
+  - N four-component float temporary registers `tX` (actual number depends on the hardware, seems to be at least 64, but like with other GPUs using more registers will likely restrict the available paralellism)
-  - 1 address register
+  - 1 four-component address register `a0`

 Temporary registers are also used for shader inputs (attributes, varyings) and outputs (colors, positions).
 They are set to the input values before the shader executes, and should have the output values when the shader ends.
-If the output should be the same as the input (passthrough) an empty shader can be used.
+If the output should be the same as the input (passthrough) an empty shader with only a NOP instruction can be used.

 Programming pecularities
 =========================